gusdepaula/test/README.md

-Hi, my name is Gustavo, and I am a Frontend Developer with almost 20 years of experience in the field.
+Hello, my name is Gustavo, and I’m a Tech Lead and Frontend Developer with nearly 20 years of experience in the industry.
+My expertise includes HTML, CSS, JavaScript, TypeScript, AngularJS, Angular, and React.
+I am passionate about delivering high-impact digital experiences while ensuring performance, accessibility, and user satisfaction."

-Currently, I work as a Tech Lead Frontend at [sua empresa atual, se puder mencionar], leading a team of [quantidade] developers.
-My team consists of frontend and backend developers, as well as QA engineers and designers.

-Throughout my career, I have worked at companies such as Boticário, Walmart, Grupo Pão de Açúcar, and Gol Linhas Aéreas, gaining solid experience in JavaScript, Angular, React, and Vanilla JS.
-My main expertise lies in developing scalable and high-performance web applications, creating impactful user interfaces, and mentoring junior developers.
+Throughout my career, I have contributed to major companies such as Gol Linhas Aéreas, Certisign, Walmart, and Boticário, where I took on technical leadership responsibilities and mentored developers.
+I enjoy working in innovative environments and collaborating with cross-functional teams to create scalable and high-quality software solutions.

-I primarily work with the Microsoft Azure ecosystem, although I have also had some experience with AWS.
-My current tech stack includes JavaScript (ES6+), TypeScript, React, Angular, HTML, CSS, and Sass, as well as tools like Webpack and Jest for testing.

-I am based in Brazil (GMT-3) and have an advanced level of English, which allows me to work effectively in international teams and communicate fluently in technical and business discussions.

-Would you like me to refine any part of this based on your preferences?

-**1. What’s your experience with JavaScript code?**

-I have extensive experience with JavaScript, having worked with both vanilla JavaScript and frameworks like Angular and React.
-I am proficient in writing maintainable and scalable code, leveraging modern JavaScript features such as ES6+ syntax, asynchronous programming, and functional programming paradigms.
+Currently, I am expanding my knowledge in Project Management because I believe that technology, combined with strong leadership and strategy, can generate even greater business impact.

 **Sample questions:**